E-Tsai/ustc-operating-systems/lab1-preparation/README.md

 ...it will stop when reached `start_kernel`, waiting for next GDB command.‌

-**Reconfigure Linux kernel and compile it with debugging information**
+**Reconfigure Linux kernel and compile it with debugging information**:

 ```shell
 make menuconfig